vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 2/02-typography.md

 3. **Contrast Checking**
    - Install Figma’s free *Contrast* plugin to measure color-to-text ratios.
    - Ensure at least **4.5:1** for body text and **3:1** for large headings.
    - Example: White text on light yellow may fail, but white on deep blue passes easily.

-4. **Prototyping**
-   - Use Figma’s *Prototyping* mode to simulate typography in action.
-   - Example: Make a bold **“Submit”** button text clickable and show hover/pressed states.
-   - This lets you test how well hierarchy and feedback are communicated through text.

-5. **Device Testing**
-   - Preview designs on free Figma *Device Frames* (like iPhone SE at 360px width or Android devices).
-   - This helps check if fonts remain readable on all **smartphones**.
-   - Adjust font sizes if captions or body text look cramped or blurry.

-6. **Annotations**
-   - Use Figma’s free *Comment* feature to leave notes directly on text layers.
-   - Example: *“Increase font size for captions on small screens”* or *“Try stronger contrast for accessibility.”*
-   - Collaborative feedback ensures typography is improved before development.

 By leveraging these free Figma features, designers can make typography **consistent, inclusive, and user-friendly**—ensuring clear communication for both global and local audiences.